josece/Laravel-Foundation/readme.md

-## Users/Facebook - Foundation - Laravel Starter
+## Laravel/Foundation Auth Starter - V1.0

 This project is a boilerplate that includes a User module.
 Users can't create their own accounts, edit their details or login with Facebook credentials.